rockNhu/phagesnake/readme.md

 # PhageSnake
 The PhageSnake was a basic automated bacteriophage(phage) genome analysis protocol, coded by Snakemake.
-The input was only phage genomic assembly in FASTA format. **Only 1 contig/scaffold for the genome is supported now.**
+The input was only phage genomic assembly in FASTA format.
+If the input FASTA file contains multiple contigs, each contig will be run independently.

 # Usage
 ## 0. Installation